cfw-guide/ios.cfw.guide/docs/en_US/guides/trollstore/trollrestore.md

 The build of TrollRestore for *Intel-based Macs* is not notarized, which means you'll either need to Double Click while holding Control (if on macOS Sonoma or earlier) or by attempting to open it normally, and then opening `System Settings` -> `Privacy & Security` and scrolling down until you see `Open Anyway`.

-Alternatively, if you're running into issues doing thist, you can follow the `Linux` tab instead, as those steps work on all platforms (but are slightly more involved than the normal steps listed in this tab).
+Alternatively, if you're running into issues doing this, you can follow the `Linux` tab instead, as those steps work on all platforms (but are slightly more involved than the normal steps listed in this tab).

 :::